Desert Locust Outbreak

 What environmental conditions caused the current Desert Locust outbreak?

 As their name suggests, Desert Locusts are adapted to arid regions.
 They can persist through long periods of dry weather but capitalize on desert rains that support population booms.
-Starting in 2018, rare cyclones brought unexpected heavy rainfall to key locust breeding areas.
+Starting in 2018, a series of cyclones brought unexpected heavy rainfall to key locust breeding areas.
 Increased moisture across the Horn of Africa sprouted green vegetation that fueled explosive locust populations as explained in this recent National Geographic article.

 What are the social and political factors that affect the management of Desert Locust swarms?